 6.2.
 Who does what?

-The following provides an overview of general division of tasks and responsibilities between the project partners, but it is not a comprehensive list.
+The following provides an overview of general division of tasks and responsibilities between the project partners, as well as a self-checklist, but it is not a comprehensive list.
 See the Grant Agreement for more details.